 Alexander Bodini Memorial Real Estate Fellowships

 Awarded by Daniele D. Bodini ’72, chairman of American Continental Properties Group, the Alexander Bodini Memorial Real Estate Fellowship provides up to two entrance fellowships each year.
-Fellows receive full tuition for one year and are invited to attend the Real Estate Forum.
+Fellows receive full tuition for one year and are invited to attend the Real Estate Forum Annual Meeting.

 Caswell J. and Mark M. Caplan Fellowship

 The two-year Caswell J. and Mark M. Caplan Fellowship was endowed by Mark M. Caplan ’84, president of The Time Group and Washington Place Management.
-The award is given to an outstanding student with a demonstrated interest in entrepreneurship who plans to pursue a real estate concentration in the MBA program.
+The award is given to an outstanding student with a demonstrated interest in entrepreneurship who plans to focus on real estate within the MBA program.

-(Please note: there is no separate application for the scholarships described below.
-Your eligibility is determined by the financial aid office and applicants will be notified of an award should it become available).
+There is no separate application for the scholarships described below.
+Your eligibility is determined by the financial aid office.
+Applicants will be notified of an award should it become available.

 John J. and Theresa M. Azrack Scholarship